-Having effective controls and accountability practices in place and establishing the necessary internal controls is key to managing CDBG-DR/MIT and CDBG-MIT funds in compliance with applicable laws, regulations, and specific terms and conditions of the PRDOH CDBG-DR/MIT or CDBG-MIT award.
+Having effective controls and accountability practices in place and establishing the necessary internal controls is key to managing CDBG-DR/MIT funds in compliance with applicable laws, regulations, and specific terms and conditions of the PRDOH CDBG-DR/MIT award.

-As a Subrecipient of PRDOH, your organization must have robust internal controls in place to maintain sound financial management structure to safeguard CDBG-DR/MIT funds.
+As a Subrecipient of PRDOH, your organization must have robust internal controls in place to maintain a sound financial management structure to safeguard CDBG-DR/MIT funds.
 In general terms, such controls will include procedures, separation of duties, qualified personnel, and a record keeping system for accountability in the financial system which protects CDBG-DR/MIT funds, as well as the organization's cash, property, and other assets.